 To those who have persevered with us

-Your labor, your sacrifice, your tears, your prayers, your support have not been in vain.
-Men, women and children are living new lives in Christ because of you—and the testimonies you read in this special report gives evidence to that truth.
+Your labour, your sacrifice, your tears, your prayers, your support have not been in vain.
+Men, women and children are living new lives in Christ because of you—and the testimonies you read in this special report give evidence to that truth.